leoku333/spree/guides/content/developer/upgrades/one-dot-one-to-one-dot-two.md

 Run `bundle install` to install this extension.

-### Rename current_user to current_spree_user
+### Rename current_user to current_user

-To ensure that Spree does not conflict with any authentication provided by the application, Spree has renamed its `current_user` variable to `current_spree_user`.
+To ensure that Spree does not conflict with any authentication provided by the application, Spree has renamed its `current_user` variable to `current_user`.
 You should make this change wherever necessary within your application.

-Similar to this, any references to `@user` are now `@spree_user`.
+Similar to this, any references to `@user` are now `@user`.

 ## Copy and run migrations